loukritia19/science-journal-for-kids-data/README.md

 - **Category**: The category or categories to which the article belongs.
 This can include areas such as Biodiversity, Conservation, Biology, Chemistry, Health, and Environmental Science.
 - **Title**: The title of the article, providing a concise description of the main topic or finding of the research.
-- **Kids Abstract**: A lay summary of the article aimed at a younger audience, making complex scientific information accessible to children.
+- **Kids Abstract**: The abstract of the article aimed at a younger audience.
-- **Abstract (Original academic paper)**: The abstract from the original academic paper, offering a summary of the research findings and significance in a more technical and detailed manner.
+- **Abstract (Original academic paper)**: The abstract from the original academic paper.
-- **URL (Original academic paper)**: The URL to access the original academic paper, allowing users to refer to the full research document.
+- **URL (Original academic paper)**: The URL to access the original academic paper.
 - **Reading Levels**: The suggested reading levels for the lay summary, which may include Elementary school, Middle school, Lower high school, and Upper high school.
-This helps in tailoring the content to the appropriate age group.